 Toxic to pets if ingested.

-Forgiving and low maintenance—a perfect fit for new plant parents.
+Forgiving and low maintenance—perfect for new plant parents.

 Pro-tip: To propagate, cut a piece at least 6″ long and place in water in bright light.
-Roots will grow in a week.
+Roots will grow in one week.